andrewskyboss/milestone-project-02/README.md

 - This website does not proposing any login system.

 #### Developer Goals
-- Create a front-end web application based on the principles of user experience design, accessibility and responsivity.
+- Design and implement a front-end web application based on the best principles of user experience design, accessibility and responsivity.
-- Develop and implement a static front-end web application using HTML and CSS.
+- Implement a dynamic front-end web application using HTML, CSS and JavaScript technologies.
-- Create project documentation.
+- Clearly document process for the future usage and information.
 - Use version control software to maintain and share code with other developers.
 - Test and deploy web application to a Cloud platform.
 - Demonstrate my abilities and knowledge i gained during my course.